-FIBRE

 CDS ACCOUNT NO. NO. OF SHARES HELD

-PROXY FORM

-I/We,
+PRUXT FURM

+I/We

-I/We, per Identity Card("MYKAD")/Passport/Certifica ate of Incorporation)
+(Full name of a member in BLOCK LETTERS as per Identity Card("MYKAD")/Passport/Certificate of Incorporation)

-MYKAD/Passport No./Company No of
+of

 (Address in full)

-telephone no , being a membe r of POLY GLASS FIBRE (M) BHD.
+telephone no , being a member of POLY GLASS FIBRE (M) BHD.

 ("the Company") hereby appoint

-(Full name of proxy in E BLOCK LETTERS as per MYKAD/Passport)
+(Full name of proxy in BLOCK LETTERS as per MYKAD/Passport)

 MYKAD/Passport No of

 (Address in full)

 And/or failing him

-BLOCK LETTERS as per MYKAD/Passport)
+(Full name of proxy in BLOCK LETTERS as per MYKAD/Passport)

 MYKAD/Passport No of